-According to the Self-Evaluation Report, section 2.1.2, the Department of Applied Medical Sciences informs the University Deanship of Faculty and Staff Affairs about the needs in human resources at the end of each academic year.
+According to the Self-Evaluation Report, section 2.1.2, the College of Applied Medical Sciences informs the University Deanship of Faculty and Staff Affairs about the need for human resources at the end of each academic year.
 Vacant teaching positions are then publicly announced on the website of the University, local and international periodicals as well as various online job portals.
+Employment on teaching positions is a very centralized procedure at the University, although departments' recommendations also taken into account when hiring, for instance, lecturers and teaching assistants and assistant professors.
+At the beginning of each academic year, there are workshops and two-day introductory sessions for new teachers of the University (Self-Evaluation Report 2.1.2).

 The appointment and promotion of the Saudi and non-Saudi teaching staff is implemented in compliance with the education bylaws of the University (for details, see Annex B).